 So, what do farmers do to keep their livestock happy and comfortable when temperatures drop?

-- Barns protect livestock from the elements.
+Barns protect livestock from the elements.
 I hear a lot of non-ag folks talk about "confinement" barns like they are torturing animals.
 Quite the opposite is true.
 If the animals were "running free" outside, they would likely catch frost bite.
 How humane is that?
 It's not.
 The humane thing to do is keep animals out of the elements, make sure they have access to fresh water that isn't frozen and give them more feed.
 Some barns are temperature controlled, which keeps the animals at a constant temperature regardless of the temperature outside.
 I've mostly seen this with poultry and hogs, but dairy barns are pretty comfortable too.
+As for the space inside the barn, there are industry benchmarks stating how much space per cow is needed and farmers know how many animals can fit into the barn before it is overcrowded.

 - Water freezes.
 The water livestock drink also freezes when it's cold enough.
 Cows need water.
 So, this means farmers need to break the ice when this happens.
 This is a cold, wet job, but extremely necessary.